 BOARD OF DIRECTORS

-Rev Paul-Gordon Chandler is an author, non-profit executive, social entrepreneur, art curator, U.S. Episcopal priest and an authority on the Middle East and North Africa and Christian-Muslim-Jewish relations who has lived and worked in the Middle East, North Africa and West Africa for many years.
-He grew up in Senegal, West Africa, and has lived and worked extensively throughout the world in executive leadership roles within faith-based publishing, relief & development agencies and The Episcopal/Anglican Church.
-From 2003-2013 he was the Rector of St. John’s Episcopal Church in Cairo, Egypt and is also a Canon at All Saints’ Cathedral, Cairo, Egypt.
+The Rt.
+Rev. Paul-Gordon Chandler is the Bishop of the Episcopal Church in Wyoming.
+He is also an author, art curator and social entrepreneur.
+An authority on the Middle East and Africa, and on Christian-Muslim-Jewish relations, he grew up in Senegal, West Africa, and has lived and worked extensively throughout the world in leadership roles within faith-based publishing, the arts, relief & development agencies and The Episcopal/Anglican Church.
+He was previously the Rector of both St. John’s Episcopal Church in Cairo, Egypt and of The Anglican Church of Qatar in Doha, Qatar.

 Bassem A Bejjani, MD